Kallias254/hugo-portfolio/content/projects/project-3/index.md

 ## Key Features

-Educational Sector Focus: Tailored the website to cater to academic professionals, providing a platform to highlight their career achievements and scholarly works.
+Educational Sector Focus: Tailored the website for academic professionals, providing a platform to highlight their career achievements and scholarly works.

 Intuitive User Experience: Designed with user engagement in mind, making it easy for visitors to navigate through academic portfolios and career accomplishments.